generateduser/GLHSC-P/README.md

 ***experimental***

-This is a testing platform for a club.
+This is a testing platform for a club github pages website.